Summaries of invasion fitness: species invasiveness, trait effects, and site invasibility

 Optional data frame with columns

-Optional site × resident matrix for relative metrics; used to compute per-site resident richness for extra normalization (optional).
+Optional site-by-resident matrix used to compute resident richness per site.

 - return_long